 Access to Digital Publication

-Deposited digital publication will be available for viewing at Lee Kong Chian Reference Library's designated terminals.
+Deposited electronic books and serials may be made available for viewing at Lee Kong Chian Reference Library's designated terminals.
 Access is limited to one user at a time.
 Users will not be able to download, copy or print the publications.

-Deposited digital publication can be available online via BookSG if permission has been granted by the copyright owner.
+The publications can be made available online via BookSG if permission has been granted by the copyright owner.

 All intellectual property rights shall remain exclusively with the publisher of the digital publication.
 Deposited digital publications will only be used for non-commercial educational or research purposes at the NLB’s onsite platforms.
 In the event that a user indicates interest to use copyrighted content, the NLB will refer them to the respective publishers.